 sudo apt install build-essential zlib1g-dev libssl-dev wget ca-certificates

-Next, grab the latest source tarball from the CMake GitHub releases page.
-The example below uses version 4.2.1, and the wget command examples guide explains download flags if you want a refresher.
+Download the source tarball from Kitware’s GitHub release assets.
+The wget command examples guide covers download flags if you need a refresher.

 wget https://github.com/Kitware/CMake/releases/download/v${VERSION}/cmake-${VERSION}.tar.gz

-After that, extract the archive and enter the source directory.
-If you need a quick reminder, the tar command guide covers the extraction flags.
+Extract the source archive and enter the release directory.
+The tar command guide explains the extraction flags in more detail.

 tar -xzf cmake-${VERSION}.tar.gz